Empathy: the ability to step into another’s shoes.

 Try it out in your next new client meeting.
 Even if you don’t end up closing the sale, you have made a connection and could have business coming your way in the near future.

-It may look simple, but goes a long way to enhancing your existing client relationships.
+It may look simple, but goes a long way to enhance your existing client relationships.
 Plus, when your clients trust you and your services, communication becomes more efficient and you can provide more value.

 2. RECRUIT EMPATHETIC ACCOUNTANTS